 Fujifilm simulation Soft Negative recipe for X-Trans IV cameras

 This film recipe is intended to be a versatile all rounder which can be used in a wide variety of conditions.
-It makes only modest changes to the excellent classic negative simulation, adding softness and warmth to the original.
-I call it Soft Negative, and due to its versatility, it’s often found in the C1 slot of my X-S10.
+It is based on the excellent classic negative simulation, adapted with color balance amd tone curve for softer, nostalgic tone.

 It works espcially well in the golden hour around sunrise or sunset, and renders lovely skies around this time of day.
 Even in twilight, the tones have a cosy, but not overpowering style.
 That doesn’t mean it’s not suitable at other times of course, and I find it works well on cloudy and dull days too.

-For me, this is the soft and nostalgic style I was looking to achieve with my Fujifilm X-Series, and so I take more shots with this than anything else.
+For me, this is the soft and nostalgic style I was looking to achieve with my Fujifilm X-Series, and I take more shots with this and other soft tones recipes than anything else.

 You might also like: Pale Negative, which has a similar look and feel, or Nostalgic Fujicolor with a retro feel from similar settings.